UCSBCarpentry/2022-07-12-ucsb-bash/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
-<h2>Registration for this workshop begins on Jun 24, 2022 at 8:00 am PST.</h2>

 Please select only one ticket type (in-person or remote) in the form below. <strong>Some adblockers block the registration window.
 If you do not see the registration box, please check your adblocker settings.</strong>